 Of course, this will only take out the adult weevils.
 The larvae should be stopped in another way.

-Also, if these traps become laden with insects quickly, you might need to employ another eradication method.
+However, if these traps become infested with insects quickly, you may need to try another method to eliminate them.

 Moreover, there is a wide array of options with barriers.
-You can buy them online or make homemade vine weevil traps using various items like Vaseline or non-drying glue.
+You can buy them online or make homemade vine weevil traps using various items, such as Vaseline or non-drying glue.

 However, sticky traps do need regular inspection.
 This is to ensure that heavy rains, hot temperatures, and other outliers have not damaged them.